Edam cheese: Indonesia

 In Indonesia, Edam cheese is quite popular—due to historical ties with the Netherlands—and is known as keju edam.
-Generally it is Edam cheese that is used for cooking kaasstengels that is served during Eid ul-Fitr, Christmas, and Chinese New Year.
-Other Indonesian dishes such as roti bakar, kue cubit and pannenkoek can be served with Edam cheese as topping.
+Generally, it is Edam cheese that is used for cooking kaasstengels, a snack that is served during Eid ul-Fitr, Christmas, and Chinese New Year.
+Other Indonesian dishes such as roti bakar, kue cubit and pannenkoek can be served with Edam cheese as a topping.

 Philippines

 In the Philippines, queso de bola (sometimes spelled keso de bola) is popular during Christmas in the Philippines, when Filipinos feast with family and friends.
 It is customarily served with jamón and pandesal during the Noche Buena, the traditional feast taken around midnight of Christmas Eve and lasting until the early hours of Christmas Day.

 Scandinavia

 The cheese is also associated with Christmas in Sweden and Norway due to its red color, and is often found on the Christmas Julbord buffet.

 In popular culture

 Edam has been treated dramatically and humorously in a variety of cultural art forms.
 In the novel All Quiet on the Western Front, the main character believes its red outer covering is a sign of impending death.
 It is a wine aroma nuance in Sideways and an object of desire in the animated film Shopper 13.
 Edam is a seriocomic pivot in the Australian film Three Dollars.
 Actor Jason Flemyng advertised Edam in the UK.
 Edam was tested by MythBusters in episode 128 for its putative suitability as cannon ammunition against a ship's sail, but it bounced off the sail without damaging it.

+In Season 2 episode 24 of Whose Line Is It Anyway?, Colin Mochrie playing "Cheese Man" claims he doesn't "give edam", a cheese pun.
+Drew Carey then describes it as "crossword puzzle cheese". ("Dutch cheese that's made backwards" is a well known clue for Edam in cryptic crosswords.)